 (18)-2.
-If a member of the EB objects to the recommendation more than 2 weeks prior to the next EB, the case shall be placed on the agenda of the next EB meeting the UNFCCC CDM website.
+If a member of the EB objects to the recommendation more than 2 weeks prior to the next EB, the case shall be placed on the agenda of the next EB meeting

 7-6.
 Procedure for development, revision and clarifications of baseline and monitoring methodologies and methodological tools